Student Achievement Data

 Current students and faculty

 Our current students represent a rich diversity of backgrounds, life experiences, undergraduate degrees and other professional or volunteer work.
-Some are local to Rochester or New York State, others come from across the United States (Alabama, Florida, Texas, California, Vermont, Michigan) one of our students is from Beijing; recent graduates are from California, Maine, Maryland, Texas, Utah, Washington State, Wisconsin) and internationally (Canada, China, Japan, Korea, Thailand).
+Some are local to Rochester or New York State, others come from across the United States (Florida, Texas, California, Vermont, Virginia, Utah, N. Carolina) Other students are from China and Myanmar; recent graduates are from California, Maine, Maryland, Texas, Utah, Washington State, Wisconsin) and internationally (Canada, China, Japan, Korea, Thailand).
 Our faculty, many of whom have worked together for decades, also bring a broad array of personal and professional backgrounds to our program.
 Most of our faculty hold dual appointments in our primary Department of Psychiatry, as well as faculty appointments representing teaching, clinical work or research in the Departments of Family Medicine, Medicine, Neurology, OB/GYN, Pediatrics, and/or Surgery.

-We currently have 26 (20 full time; 6 part time) students in the University of Rochester’s Marriage and Family Therapy program.
-23% are male, and 77% are female.
-62% are European-American, 19% are African-American; 4% are Hispanic/Latino; 8% are multi-racial and 8% are Asian/International.
+We currently have 27 (18 full time; 9 part time) students in the University of Rochester’s Marriage and Family Therapy program.
+26% are male, and 74% are female.
+56% are European-American, 15% are African-American; 3% are Hispanic/Latino; 15% are multi-racial and 11% are Asian/International.
 Of the 15 faculty members in the MFT program, 13% are male and 87% are female, 86% are European-American, 7% African-American, and 7% Asian.
-There are 11 supervisors in the MFT program.
+There are 12 supervisors in the MFT program.
 100% are female.
-91% are European-American and 9% are African-American.
+91% are European-American; 7% are multi-racial.